ImamAzim/pytolino/README.rst

 Usage
 =====

+before being able to send requests, you need to register your computer on which you will run the code.
 .. code-block:: python
-   :caption: before being able to send requests, you need to register your computer on which you will run the code.

    from pytolino.tolino_cloud import Client, PytolinoException client = Client()